-In the flat slab with a column head are reinforced concrete enlargements at the top of the column, which functions as an essential part of the system.
+In the flat slab with a column head are reinforced concrete enlargements at the top of the column, an essential part of the system.
 These column heads can be developed at any angle for architectural purposes.
-Nonetheless, if you need designs on the concrete, you should place the concrete at 45°on both sides of the column vertically.
+Nonetheless, if you need designs on the concrete, you should place the concrete at 45°on on both sides of the column vertically.

-It is identified that flat slabs without drop panels can be created at a very fast pace as the framework of structure is facilitated and diminished.
+It is identified that flat slabs without drop panels can be created at a swift pace as the framework of structure is facilitated and diminished.
 Also, speedy turn-around can be obtained using an arrangement using early flying and striking systems.

 The thickness of a flat slab is another benefit because a thin slab gives the advantage of raised floor-to-ceiling height and decreased cladding cost.
 Nonetheless, there is a lower limit to the thickness of the flat slab because additional reinforcements are required to tackle design issues in a construction job.
 Besides this, the added margin should be provided to stimulate architectural alterations at later phases.